 Garmin Fenix 6 Pro review TL;DR: the Fenix 6 Pro is mega-rugged and offers a hell of a lot features for lovers of the Great Outdoors, including points-of-interest navigation and more sensors you can ever use.
 Overall, an amazing fitness smartwatch for those who can afford it.

 This Garmin smartwatch attempts to become the must-have outdoorsy wrist piece, offering a huge variety of casual and hardcore features in a rugged package.
 To some, it might feel a little over-the-top, but if it does then you might not be prepared for it anyway.
 This smartwatch really is worth every penny, especially if you are after a watch that will retain its value for longer than just a few months.

 Sometimes the stars align and you get to test a top Garmin multisport smartwatch when you are training for a half marathon, doing long-distance runs and hitting the gym multiple times a week.
 This is exactly what happened to me when I was offered a chance to write a Garmin Fenix 6 Pro review.

-Let me start with a disclaimer: there is no way you can test all the functionality in a multi-sport smartwatch like the Garmin Fenix 6 Pro in span of 2-3 weeks.
-It caters for a variety of activities and some features take months to test (e.g. Garmin Coach, a feature not exclusive with the Garmin F6 Pro but available on it).
+Let me start with a disclaimer: there is no way you can test all the functionality in a multi-sport smartwatch like the Garmin Fenix 6 Pro in the span of 2-3 weeks.
+It caters for a variety of activities and some features take months to test – for example, the Garmin Coach, a feature not exclusive with the Garmin Fenix 6 Pro, but available on it.

-Saying that, a lot can be and was tested during this last few weeks, including running and cycling metrics, GPS and heart-rate precision, build-quality, battery life and performance, and so on.
+That said, a lot can be and was tested during this last few weeks, including running and cycling metrics, GPS and heart-rate precision, build quality, battery life and performance, and so on.